-Let us consider cases that involve assigning sequence numbers ("timestamps") to events upon which all cooperating processes can agree.
+Let's again consider cases that involve assigning sequence numbers ("timestamps") to events upon which all cooperating processes can agree.
 What matters in these cases is not the time of day at which the event occurred but that all processes can agree on the order in which related events occur.
 Our interest is in getting event sequence numbers that make sense system-wide.
 These clocks are called logical clocks.

-If we can do this across all events in the system, we have something called total ordering: every event is assigned a unique timestamp (number) and every such timestamp is unique.
+If we can do this across all events in the system, we have something called total ordering: every event is assigned a unique timestamp (number), every such timestamp is unique.

 However, we don't always need total ordering.
-If processes do not interact then we do not care when their events occur.
-If we only care about assigning timestamps to potentially related (causal) events, then we have something known as partial ordering.
+If processes do not interact then we don't care when their events occur.
+If we only care about assigning time-stamps to related (causal) events then we have something known as partial order-ing.

-Leslie Lamport defined a happens before notation to express the relationship between events: $a \rightarrow b$ means that a happens before b.
+Leslie Lamport developed a "happens before" notation to express the relationship between events: $a \rightarrow b$ means that a happens before b.
 If a represents the timestamp of a message sent and b is the timestamp of that message being received, then $a \rightarrow b$ must be true; a message cannot be received before it is sent.
 This relationship is transitive.
-If $a \rightarrow b$ and $b \rightarrow c$ then $a \rightarrow c$.
-If a and b are events that take place in the same process then $a \rightarrow b$ is true if a occurs before b.
+If $a \rightarrow b$ and $b \rightarrow c$ then $a \rightarrow c$ .
+If a and b are events that take place in the same process the $a \rightarrow b$ is true if a occurs before b.

-With logical time, we would like to assign a time value (sequence number) to each event such that everyone will agree on the final order of events.
-That is, if $a \rightarrow b$ then $\operatorname{clock}(a) < \operatorname{clock}(b)$ since the clock (our sequence generator) must never run backwards.
+The importance of measuring logical time is in assigning a time value to each event such that everyone will agree on the final order of events.
+That is, if $a \rightarrow b$ then clock(a) < clock(b) since the clock (our timestamp generator) must never run backwards.
 If a and b occur on different processes that do not exchange messages (even through third parties) then $a \rightarrow b$ is not true.
 These events are said to be concurrent: there is no way that a could have influenced b.